How to Choose a Coffee Grinder in 2026: The Complete Buying Guide

 - Blade grinders masquerading as "coffee grinders" — they are spice mills, not precision tools.

-- Grinders with false burrs — some cheap models use plastic burrs that dull quickly.
+- Grinders with false burrs — some cheap models use plastic burrs that dull quickly and produce inconsistent grinds.

 - Built-in grinders on cheap all-in-one machines — they are typically conical burrs with limited settings and high retention.